 Within the HIPS area Serious Violence is predominantly occurring in the cities of Southampton and Portsmouth accounting for 43.7% (2210) of all Serious Violence offences across the HIPS area19.
-These findings are expected given that Southampton and Portsmouth have the largest populations out of the eleven districts and three unitary authorities across the county of Hampshire.
+These findings are expected given that Southampton and Portsmouth have the largest populations out of the eleven districts and three unitary authorities across the county of Hampshire and the Isle of Wight.
 Furthermore, both have an urban population of 100% with direct transport links to London and with International ferry ports20.